The Global State of CPS Security 2024: Business Impact of Disruptions

 xDome is the first and only SaaS-based platform to support the full industrial cybersecurity journey without compromising on the breadth or depth of controls.
 Highlights include:

-• Vulnerability and risk management support backed by award-winning research. xDome is the only SaaS solution with vulnerability and risk management capabilities backed by Claroty’s domain expertise and acclaimed research arm, Team82.
+• Exposure management support backed by award-winning research. xDome is the only SaaS solution with exposure management capabilities backed by Claroty’s domain expertise and acclaimed research arm, Team82.

 • Unmatched network segmentation controls that protect against escalating risks.
 Only xDome has the depth of knowledge and purpose-built technology needed to jumpstart and optimize customers’ segmentation programs via expert-defined policies that can be automatically enforced with customers’ existing firewall and NAC solutions.